ivan-guerra/programmador.com/content/posts/building-and-deploying-a-real-time-kernel-to-the-beaglebone-black.md

 {{< youtube NrjXEaTSyrw >}}

-# Installing the Kernel on the BBB
+# INSTALLING THE KERNEL ON THE BBB

 Now, all that remains is installing the kernel on the BBB.